Gary Eikenberry Consulting

 Second, the open source model means that when issues are reported with an open source operating system or application there is a well established support community and a core of skilled and committed programmers who are (a) ready to respond to your needs and (b) not firewalled behind a nearly impenetrable corporate structure and development schedule.

 And let's dispel the myth that open source is only for techies.
 Millions of non-technical users depend on open source software every day and open source applications like Mozilla/Firefox often drive the development and improvement of their commercial equivalents.
 Add to that the fact that Linux-based operating systems are far more malware-resistant than Windows, which is a major consideration these days.
 Popular desktop distributions of Linux like Lubuntu and Ubuntu Linux are growing in popularity.
+And consider the fact the many so-call Internet-of-things devices are rely on open source software.

 And what about the environmental implications of the open source model?
 With no products to sell, most open source software has no vested interest in the planned obsolescence that plagues the users of commercial software.
 While the open source model does include major revisions and releases, it generally tends to follow a more evolutionary development process that is far less likely to require you to go out an buy a new computer to be able to run the latest and greatest version.
+And linux updates are very rarely as problematic as those Windows 10 cumulative updates.

 - Ubuntu Linux: Ubuntu Linux offers a lot of choices.
 It's available in several "flavours" and desktop environments tailored to specific purposes and preferences.
 As one of the most popular distributions available Ubuntu has a vast support community, which means that help is very rarely more than a click or two away.
 Find out more or download the latest version at http://www.ubuntu.com.